 - Can a school expel or suspend a student for non-payment of fees or other reasons during the school year?

 KHDA’s role is to assist schools and parents in resolving any dispute and we do not support action which would disrupt a child’s learning during the school year.
-Schools are not permitted to suspend or expel students without authorisation from KHDA.
+Schools are not permitted to suspend or expel students without authorization from KHDA.

 - What should I do if my child is being bullied at school?